slushman/ccb-hr-action-form/README.md

 Buttons in message:
 * Approve: timestamps the person's response on the request and triggers the next step(s).
 * Deny: timestamps the person's response on the request and sends a notification back to the original requester.
-* Ask Question: opens a message to the original requester in Slack.